 Jaipur is not only popular as the city of royals but also as a city that is home to many traditional crafts.
 These handicrafts showcase the colourful side of the city and draw thousands of tourists from all over the world.
 These rare items make Pink city a very popular shopping hub of India and are the essence of this unique land of handicrafts.
-One of the remarkable crafts that win the hearts of many is the art of making a Jaipuri Quilt.
+One of the remarkable crafts that win the hearts of many is a Jaipuri Razai.

 What is Jaipuri Razai?

 Jaipuri Razai the term itself explains it all where Jaipuri means belongs to Jaipur and Razai means quilt.
 The artisans of Jaipur, the capital city of Rajasthan, nurtured a tradition of creating a warm, cuddly, featherlight quilt which is popular as “Jaipuri razai.”

 Jaipuri Razai is a lightweight soft cotton quilt that can be folded into a very small bundle.
 It is 100 gram in weight just like a duvet or a bed comforter which is a favourite souvenir, tourists take back to their home from Jaipur.

 Although Jaipuri Razai is handcrafted and appears to be soft and cuddly, it is not delicate.
 One can undoubtedly opt jaipuri razai for heavy winter as these are quite lasting, warm and comforting.

 The origin of Jaipuri quilt or razai is somewhere in the 16th century when the Hindu sector had strict vegetarian rules.
 This led to a ban on the use of leather and wool in certain religious sectors of India.
 Rajasthan being from northwestern India and encompassing the Aravalli Mountain Range and the Great Indian Thar Desert, gets bitterly cold, especially at night.
 The people here lived a nomadic life.
 They were always at a move to places seeking work, food, and shelter even in freezing cold.